Namibia

 • Lack of access to land/lack of secure land tenure;

-• Limited post-settlement support/lack of
+• Limited post-settlement support/lack of access to productive assets;

 • Very low levels of education;